 Feline Calicivirus Treatment

-Cats with mild to moderate upper respiratory infections may be treated with medications and sent home under your care.
-Your vet may prescribe nasal decongestants, eye medications, and anti-inflammatory drugs.
-Antibiotics may be prescribed to prevent to treat secondary infections.
-Nasal drops or nebulization may be necessary for cats with nasal congestion.
+Cats with mild to moderate upper respiratory infections will usually be sent home under your care.
+Your vet may prescribe nasal decongestants, eye drops to relieve ocular inflammation, and systemic anti-inflammatory drugs.
+Antibiotics may be prescribed to treat secondary infections.
+Nasal drops or nebulization may be necessary for cats with severe nasal congestion.

-Cats with upper respiratory infections often lose their appetite because they cannot taste or smell as well as usual.
-Oral ulcers can make eating very uncomfortable for some cats.
+Cats with FCV often lose their appetite because they cannot taste or smell as well as usual.
+Plus, oral ulcers can make eating very uncomfortable for some cats.
 An appetite stimulant may be recommended if your cat is not eating well.
 It's important to feed strong-smelling foods that appeal to your cat, and soft food is best if oral ulcers have developed.